facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/writing_layers.rst

     inp = torch.randn(100, 128).cuda()
     out = relu(inp)

-TC supports only a few builtin CUDA functions and not all.
+TC only supports a subset of built-in CUDA functions.
 You can find the documentation for these functions at the official CUDA documentation `here <http://docs.nvidia.com/cuda/cuda-math-api/group__CUDA__MATH__SINGLE.html#group__CUDA__MATH__SINGLE>`_.
 The functions supported in TC are: